w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students to explain what table headers are and what type of information they should contain.
-Assess how students define table headers.
+Assess how students define table headers and how they understand the type of information headers should contain.
 * Practical &mdash; Give students a table without designated headers and ask them to designate the headers and their scope.
 Assess how students understand the purpose and scope of table headers.
 * Practical &mdash; Have students designate the table headers and their scope using an accessible tool of their choice.
 Assess how students use accessible authoring tools to designate the table headers and their scope.